jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-03-solution-design.md

 <div align="center"><font size= "3">Buildings blocks of a business intelligence solution (right-click and open in new tab for large version)</font></div>
 <br/>

+## 2.3.x | Purpose and goal of a BI solution

+The purpose and goal of a BI solution is to answer **analytical questions** and to support and foster **better decision making**.
+For that, a BI tool turns data into useful information.
+Ultimately, the goal is to improve the competitive position of the organization.
+Both aspects - answering questions and making better decisions - can be applied on an operational an strategic level in a given organization.

+On the **strategic level**, a BI solution supports the definition of strategic goals and measures.
+And of course, the success (and performance) of a strategy can be measured with respective KPIs in a BI tool.

+Consider the following examples on the strategic level:

+- Which of our business areas are growing and how profitable are they?
+- In which business areas should we focus and invest?
+- How successful is our strategy in product innovation?

+On a more **operational level**, a BI tool can support in day-to-day decision making and measure the operational goals with respective KPIs.

+Consider the following examples on the operational level:

+- Which customer should I focus on as a sales manager?
+- For which product is inventory too high?
+For which too low?
+- For which products do we see an upward trend in sales?

 ## 2.3.2 | Project and agile management

 Designing and implementing a BI solution is a project and should be managed accordingly.
-How such a project should then be organized and executed in detail is specific to the given situation and framework of an organization.
+How such a project is organized and executed in detail is specific to the given situation and framework of an organization.
 I will therefore not attempt to generalize it, however, I want to note down a few recommendations and guiding principles from my own practice which I know are strong instruments to increase the likelihood of the project being successful.

 Given its importance, I first want to summarize my understanding and give an overview of agile project management.
 After that, I will list my recommendations on how to apply agile in the world of business intelligence and analytics.